70 years ago, Operation Dynamo began.

 The Mémorial du Souvenir historical centre will give you the opportunity to relive the incredible story of this massive operation that turned Dunkirk into a symbol of the Second World War.

 75th anniversary of Operation Dynamo

 2015 marks the 75th anniversary of the Battle of Dunkirk and Operation Dynamo.
-To commemorate the event, the Association of Dunkirk Little ships announced the return of more than 50 boats, escorted by the RNLI and the Royal Navy will take part in the Return.
-Many events (exhibitions, parades, ceremonies...) will happen from 21st May until 25th May.more info All the news articles
+To commemorate the event, the Association of Dunkirk Little ships announced the return of more than 50 boats, escorted by the RNLI and the Royal Navy took part in the Return.
+Many events exhibitions, parades, ceremonies... will happen from 21st May until November 2015.more info All the news articles